by Tim Leogrande, BSIT, MSCP, Ed.S.

 Artificial intelligence (AI) companies are increasingly integrating their bots into web browsers and deploying software agents which can automate a variety of user tasks.
 However, recent discoveries suggest that some of these agents struggle to consistently recognize key warning signs of phishing websites and emails, raising questions about their reliability in real-world use.

-For example, when the Comet browser from Perplexity was recently directed by security researchers at Guardio Labs to a phony Walmart website with the request to "buy an Apple Watch," it often added the item to the shopping basket, entered credit card information, and clicked the "buy" button without any user prompts or checks along the way.
-Businesses have invested a lot of money and effort into teaching employees how to spot phishing websites and risky emails, but the widespread use of AI browsers like Comet could seriously reverse those gains.
+When the Comet browser from Perplexity was repeatedly directed by security researchers at Guardio Labs to visit a phony Walmart website with a request to "buy an Apple Watch," it often added the item to the shopping basket, entered credit card information, and clicked the "buy" button without any user prompts or checks along the way.

-Managing your inbox is another key function of AI browsers.
-They can mark to-do items, examine new messages, and even handle them for you.
-So, the same researchers evaluated Comet's ability to handle a phishing email from a “bank" — one of the oldest online traps — by writing a phony email that appeared to be from a Wells Fargo investment manager but it was actually from a brand-new ProtonMail address.
+Managing an email inbox is another key function of AI browsers.
+They can mark to-do items, examine new messages, and even respond to them.
+So the same researchers evaluated Comet's ability to handle a phishing email from a bank — one of the oldest online traps — by writing a phony email that appeared to be from a Wells Fargo investment manager, but it was actually sent from a brand-new ProtonMail address.

 The email contained a link to a real phishing page that had been up for a few days and had not been detected by Google Safe Browsing.
-Upon receiving the email, Comet boldly marked it as a task from the bank and clicked the embedded link.
+Upon receiving the email, Comet intrepidly marked it as a task from the bank and clicked the embedded link.
 The attacker's page was accessed directly without any pre-navigation warning or URL check.
-Comet regarded the phony Wells Fargo login as authentic as it loaded.
+Comet determined the phony Wells Fargo login page was authentic as it loaded.
 It even assisted the user in filling out the form by prompting them to submit their credentials.

-An otherwise reliable trust chain gone awry was the outcome.
+The outcome was an otherwise reliable trust chain gone awry.
 Comet essentially endorsed the phishing page by managing the full exchange from email to website.
 The user never had the opportunity to question the domain, never hovered over the link, and never spotted the questionable ProtonMail sender address.
-Instead, they were taken straight to what appeared to be a genuine Wells Fargo login and, since it was delivered by their trusty AI copilot, they felt secure.
+Instead, they were taken straight to what appeared to be a genuine Wells Fargo login page and, since it was delivered by their trusty AI copilot, they felt secure.

-These two incidents demonstrate how even the most tried-and-true scammer techniques become increasingly risky when encountered by agentic AI browsers.
-The true game-changer here is the break in the trust chain, which prevents people from directly interacting with dubious content, helps them recognize warning signs, and gives them the opportunity to form their own opinions.
+These two incidents demonstrate how even the most well-known scamming techniques become increasingly risky when encountered by agentic AI.
+The true game-changer here is the break in the trust chain, which normally prevents people from directly interacting with dubious content, helps them recognize warning signs, and gives them the opportunity to form their own opinions.

 <aside> 💡